 Treating a population as though it contains only two types of particles is a useful exercise because it shows us that we can improve the relative standard deviation for sampling by collecting more particles.
-Of course, a real population contains more than two types of particles, with the analyte present at several levels of concentration.
-Nevertheless, many well-mixed populations, in which the population's composition is homogeneous on the scale at which we sample, approximate binomial sampling statistics.
-Under these conditions the following relationship between the mass of a random grab sample, m, and the percent relative standard deviation for sampling, R, is often valid where $K_s$ is a sampling constant equal to the mass of a sample producing a percent relative standard deviation for sampling of ±1%.
+Of course, a real population likely contains more than two types of particles, with the analyte present at several levels of concentration.
+Nevertheless, the sampling of many well-mixed populations approximate binomial sampling statistics because they are homogeneous on the scale at which they are sampled.
+Under these conditions the following relationship between the mass of a random grab sample, m, and the percent relative standard deviation for sampling, R, often is valid where $K_s$ is a sampling constant equal to the mass of a sample that produces a percent relative standard deviation for sampling of $\pm 1\%$ .

-$$mR^2 = K_s$$
+$$mR^2 = K_s 7.5$$

-Problem 8 in the end of chapter problems asks you to derive equation 7.5.
+&lt;u>Problem 7 in the end of chapter problems asks you to derive equation 7.5.